thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/sigfox.md

 ![image](/images/user-guide/integrations/sigfox/sigfox-rule-chain-downlink-1-paas.png)
 {% endif %}

-After these steps, we need to tap on a right grey circle of rule node **message type switch** and drag this circle to left side of **Integration Downlink**.
-Here let us choose **Attribute Update**, tap "Add" and save Root Rule Chains.
+After these steps, we need to tap on a right grey circle of the rule node **message type switch** and drag this circle to left side of the **Integration Downlink**.
+Here choose **Attribute Update**, tap "Add" and save Root Rule Chains.

 {% if docsPrefix == "pe/" %}
 ![image](/images/user-guide/integrations/sigfox/sigfox-rule-chain-downlink-2-pe.png)